KubeDeckio/KubeSnapIt/docs/docs/usage/powershell-usage.md

 If you're using **KubeSnapIt** via PowerShell, here are the usage examples to help you manage your Kubernetes resources effectively.

+{: .note }
-> **Note:** Ensure you are connected to your Kubernetes cluster before using KubeSnapIt.
+Ensure you are connected to your Kubernetes cluster before using KubeSnapIt.
 You can use `kubectl` commands to check your connection and manage your contexts.

 ## Resource Snapshotting